About the Artist

 In Art History, News and Reviews, Petrine Archer wrote in her Art Works - A Gendered View: Diary Pages 1980-90, "When women artists addressed social concerns in their paintings . . . it was allegorised and framed by nature.
 Their anxieties took the form of doorways (Merrilee Drakulich View From the Study 1983), windows . . . that seemed to provide escape routes into interior spaces, far from the cacophony of the outside world."
 That framing edge and genre of escapist imagery is seen time and again in works by Merrilee Drakulich.

-In the early l990's, she left Jamaica and accepted the invitation of Atkins Fine Art where she lived and painted the landscape of the Auvergne in south central France, noted for its vast areas of open spaces, golden sunlight and skies pressing down on the land.
+In the early l990's, she left Jamaica and accepted the invitation of Atkins Fine Art where she lived and painted the landscapes of the Auvergne Region in south-central France, noted for its vast areas of open spaces, golden sunlight and skies pressing down on the land.
 She eventually developed a personal vocabulary through her painting to express the complexities of the landscape.

 When traveling to Normandy, France, her first impression was of a sky and ocean with the most beautiful and ever-changing light she had ever seen.
 This provided her with two important elements for her early paintings of Normandy - first, the framed window view of the sky and the dark sea viewed from the German block houses along the water - and second, the light and colors of the sky which seemed to skip along the water.
 Besides the intense light, the sky was ever-changing.
 One minute it could be raining and the next minute beautiful clouds would build up along the horizon.
 After completing her first series of Normandy paintings, she decided to move away from the framework of the block house windows and focus on a series of paintings with borders to achieve a more abstract vision as if we are caught up in a moment of time.